 This week thousands of Americans will scoop out the flesh of a gourd, crudely carve a haunting face into its rind, and stick a candle inside.
 Then the jack-o’-lanterns will proudly be displayed on porches and stoops.
 Who or what is this wacky tradition named after?

 Impress fellow partiers this weekend with this fact: a jack-o’-lantern is also the name for an orange fungus.
-The mushroom Omphalotus olearius is found at the base of hardwood tree stumps.
-It is extremely poisonous.
+The mushroom Omphalotus olearius is found at the base of hardwood tree stumps, and it is extremely poisonous.

 Back to Top